Construction of Fractal Surfaces by Recurrent Fractal Interpolation Curves: Constructions of fractal surfaces using recurrent fractal interpolation curves

-As a simple application of the results of the preceding 2 sections, we can easily construct fractal surfaces if we use at least 2 recurrent fractal interpolation curves.

-This methods can have wide applications.
-For one example, if data sets are given along the (x- and y-) boundaries (or several parallel lines to the boundaries) of a square, we can construct the fractal surfaces interpolating the data sets on the boundaries (or the parallel lines to the boundaries) by control of $\lambda_i(x,y)$ and $\mu_j(x,y)$ in \eqref{eq:10}.

-The results of the calculations of the Box-counting dimension in Section 4 show that the complexity of the fractal surfaces defined above are dominated by the fractal curves generating them.
-Thus, the more flexible a construction of fractal curves is, the more natural the fractal surface constructed by them is.

-We can control the complexity and shape of the fractal surfaces constructed in Section 4 in our own way by the vertical contractive function $s(x)$, the stochastic matrix $P$ and Lipschitz functions $g(x),~h(x)$ used in construction of recurrent fractal curves in section 3 and the control lipschitz functions $\lambda(x)$ and $\mu(x)$ used in construction of fractal surfaces by combining fractal curves in section 4.
-So, the fractal surfaces presented in this paper could be more appropriate to model natural objects.\\\\ {\bf Example 2}.
-Construction of RFC and FS by RFC.
+As a simple application of the results of the preceding sections, we can easily construct fractal surfaces if we use at least 2 recurrent fractal interpolation curves. \\ This methods can have wide applications in modeling natural surfaces such as metals, rocks, terrains and so on or in interpolation of the data set in $\mathbf{R}$, $\mathbf{R}^2$.
+For one example, if data sets are given along the (x- and y-) boundaries (or several parallel lines to the boundaries) of a square, we can construct the fractal surfaces interpolating the data sets on the boundaries (or the parallel lines to the boundaries) by control of $\lambda_i(x,y)$ and $\mu _j(x,y)$ in (\ref{ff}). \\ The results of the calculations of the box-counting dimension in Section 4.1 show that the complexity of the fractal surfaces defined above are dominated by the fractal curves generating them.
+Thus, the more flexible a construction of fractal curves is, the more natural the fractal surface constructed by them is. \\ We can control the complexity and shape of the fractal surfaces constructed in Section 4.1 in our way by the vertical contractive function $s\left(x\right)$, the stochastic matrix $P$ and Lipschitz functions$g(x),~h(x)$ used in construction of recurrent fractal curves in section 3 and the Lipschitz functions $~\lambda$ and $\mu$ used in construction of fractal surfaces by combining fractal curves in section 4.1.
+So, the fractal surfaces presented in this paper could be more appropriate to model natural objects. \\